joshmcarthur/decider/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+This means:

+- You can freely use, modify, and distribute this software
+- Any modifications or derivative works must also be released under the GPL-3.0
+- The full source code must be made available when distributing the software
+- Changes made to the code must be documented

+See the `LICENSE` file for the complete license text.

 ## Acknowledgments

 - Built with SwiftUI
 - Uses VisionKit for text scanning
 - Inspired by the need to make quick decisions without overthinking